1.13 Provisions and contingent liabilities and contingent assets

 Note No. 37 - Financial instruments

-This Section explains the judgements and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the standalone financial statements.
-To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
-An explanation of each level is as follows:
+This section explains the judgements and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the Standalone Financial Statements.

 Level 1: Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.